2022 Count Results

 Observers tallied the second-highest totals for three species on this count.
 The 351 White-crowned Sparrows recorded this year were second only to the 423 White-crowned Sparrows documented on the 1956 count.
 Similarly, only the 12 Ferruginous Hawks observed on the 1997 count exceeded the seven individuals documented this year.
 Six Wood Ducks observed along Fountain Creek this year were only exceeded by the seven recorded on the 2009 count.

 A Turkey Vulture was observed near the northwestern edge of the circle, marking only the second time since 1977 and the fourth time this species has been recorded.

 This event is truly a group effort.
-Each year, Colorado Springs has one of the highest participant turnouts of any CBC in Colorado.
-CBCs are a great way to contribute to the effort to sustain our bird populations.
-Cornell Lab recently began a campaign to highlight Seven Simple Actions to Help Birds, among which is contributing to citizen science.
+Each year, Colorado Springs has one of the highest participant turnouts of any Christmas Bird Count in Colorado.
+CBCs are a great way to contribute to the effort to understand and help our bird populations.
+I would like to remind you about Cornell Lab’s Seven Simple Actions to Help Birds, among which is contributing to citizen science.
 Follow the link to see other ways you can easily help birds.

 Colorado Springs CBC Compiler & Secretary

 Download PDFs or Excel spreadsheets:

 - CS CBC Year Summaries 1950-2022 PDF

 The next Christmas Bird Count will be held on December 16, 2022.